Auto Parts by Air Freight to America

 Exporting to the United States

-The US is the world's largest importer and a top destination for Dutch exporters.
+The US is the world’s largest importer and a top destination for Dutch exporters.
 Schiphol offers daily direct cargo flights to New York (JFK), Los Angeles (LAX), Chicago (ORD), and Atlanta (ATL), with a flight time of approximately 9 hours.
-Due to the extensive options, air freight rates to the US are generally competitive.
+Due to the large capacity, air freight rates to the US are generally competitive.

 US Customs & Border Protection (CBP)

-US customs requires a correct Airway Bill, commercial invoice, and packing list for every shipment.
-For shipments over $800, a formal customs entry (ISF filing) is mandatory.
-Electronics, pharmaceuticals, and dual-use goods may require additional permits, such as an EAR export license or FDA registration of the manufacturer.
+US customs require a correct Airway Bill, commercial invoice, and packing list for every shipment.
+Shipments over $800 require a formal customs entry (ISF filing).
+Electronics, pharmaceuticals, and dual-use goods may require additional licenses, such as an EAR export license or FDA registration of the manufacturer.

 What you need to know

-- Lithium batteries are subject to IATA DGR regulations — always notify in advance
+- Lithium batteries are subject to IATA DGR rules — always notify in advance

 - Certain goods fall under EAR (Export Administration Regulations) and require a BIS license

-- The US does not charge VAT but does impose customs duties — your buyer pays these upon import
+- The US has no VAT but does impose customs duties — your buyer pays these upon import

 - ISF 10+2 filing is mandatory for sea freight; for air freight, AMS (Advance Manifest System) applies

-Aircargo.nl handles all export documentation for shipments to the US and has established relationships with US customs agents at all major hubs.
+Aircargo.nl handles complete export documentation to the US and has established relationships with US customs agents at all major hubs.

-Get a specific quote for Auto Parts to United States.
-We typically respond within 4 hours.
+Request a tailored quote for Auto Parts to United States.
+We typically reply within 4 hours.

 Quote & booking